Energy Resiliency: An Integral Part of Your Business Operations

 CommercialJul 13, 2021

 As extreme weather events and grid outages continue to increase in frequency, it is becoming clear that industry stakeholders must take more control of their electric load to create the business continuity that we have grown to expect in a modern society.
-One of the most prevalent topics in the energy market today is resiliency and today we will provide some insight into what it actually is, to whom it applies, which solutions are available and how it can benefit your business.
+One of the most prevalent topics in the energy market today is resiliency and we’ll provide some insight into what it actually is, to whom it applies, which solutions are available and how it can benefit your business.

 Resiliency can be an ambiguous term and context is important in this case.
 Today we are discussing energy resiliency as it applies to your business.
 More specifically, the four walls of your facilities and the equipment and processes that operate within them.
 Although fundamentally connected (we’ll get into this), grid-level resiliency, which is the ability for utilities to withstand increasingly likely, high-impact events, is an expansive topic that is at the forefront of policymaker and utility stakeholders’ minds.
 This subject includes government regulation, climate change, natural disasters and cyber-attacks, among other things.
 We will leave some of those broader topics for another day and stay focused on how you can affect your business’s energy resiliency.